 I am now officially "old", being on Social Security and Medicare.
 Yet, I can still see the Horsehead nebula, though the sharpness of vision in my dominant right observing eye is a bit diminished, with somewhat more astigmatism than, say, five years ago.
 I continue to use several sky objects as tests of my visual acuity, including the Orion nebula's trapezium (for clarity), dim stars and faint low surface brightness galaxies (for limiting magnitude), and -- especially -- the Horsehead (for contrast range distinction.)
 I have had two observing sessions just approaching the November 2012 new Moon, at the regular mountaintop site north of Santa Cruz, California, both using my 10-inch aperture Orion f/4.7 Dobsonian, making many tests of not only some recent scope base modifications, but also my own eyesight and perception performance.

 On Saturday night 10 November, the weather had just cleared and storm-front conditions were evident in the north bay area though the Monterey Bay south of Santa Cruz was cloud free.
-I tried the Horsehead nebula around midnight during this weekend, and found that I could only just barely discern it with a 20 mm ocular and H-beta filter, using my 'good' left eye (and couldn't detect it at all in my non-dominant right eye.)
+I tried the Horsehead nebula around midnight during this weekend, and found that I could only just barely discern it with a 20 mm ocular and H-beta filter, using my 'good' right eye (and couldn't detect it at all in my non-dominant left eye.)
 Does this indicate old age visual deterioration?
 Not at all!
 For, on the next night I tried -- Monday/Tuesday night, 12/13 October -- the weather was MUCH better: after midnight the local temperature was much higher than in the valley below, due to an inversion: hovering just under 60 degrees F, with humidity of about 18% and no winds: nearly like a summer night.
 Sirius did not even twitch!
 I looked again for the Horsehead after 2 am, when it was near culmination and -- at 2:15 -- about 50 degrees above the horizon.
 Same eyepiece and filter.
 Huge success!

 At 60x [4.2 mm exit pupil, just fine for the H-beta filter] the dark nebula was clearly seen straight-on with utter presence: a coal-black body superimposed on a faint sheen of light beyond, with faint stars all around it.
 I increased the magnification.
 Using 80x, I could now see the 'shimmery rim of light' described above, and trace out the exact shape of the apparent 'top' of the Horse's head.
 I then tried 96x (about 4 times the approximately optimal magnification required to see it in a 4-inch class scope, with huge exit pupil), one of the highest magnifications I've ever used on it in a scope of this size class.
 The Horsehead had virtually the 'chess piece shape' appearance described by amateurs using huge scopes.